YoWASP/yowasp.github.io/index.md

 ## Which tools are provided?

-YoWASP is an early technology preview.
-At the moment, it provides packages for:
+This project provides packages for:

   * Yosys:
     * [upstream repository][yosys];